This page teaches you how to find and access HTML elements in an HTML page.

 To do so, you have to find the elements first.
 There are a couple of ways to do this:

-The easiest way to find HTML elements in the DOM, is by using the element id.
+The easiest way to find an HTML element in the DOM, is by using the element id.

 This example finds the element with id="intro":

-If the element is found, the method will return the element as an object (in x).
+If the element is found, the method will return the element as an object (in myElement).

-If the element is not found, x will contain null.
+If the element is not found, myElement will contain null.

 This example finds the element with id="main", and then finds all <p> elements inside "main":

-If you want to find all HTML elements with the same class name.
-Use this
+If you want to find all HTML elements with the same class name, use

-The example above returns a list of all elements with class="intro".
+This example returns a list of all elements with class="intro".

 This example finds the form element with id="frm1", in the forms collection, and displays all element values: